 Preparing your honey bees for winter should be easy.
 If it is their first year in your hive, you should not have removed any honey.
 The first year of honey bee ownership is crucial.
 All the honey the bees make the first year, they eat to survive during the winter.
 They are spending a lot of resources building their honeycomb.
+We have more tips here for new people who want to have bees.

 In cold states (like Michigan) our bees hibernate over the winter and we prepare by doing the following: